muchdogesec/txt2detection/tests/manual-tests/input-sigma-mode.md

   --report_id a18e76d1-f152-4b87-a552-d46f41afd637
 ```

-Check that derived-from is created (original rule id is 1667a172-ed4c-463c-9969-efd92195319a) and rule id matches the report it
+Check that derived is created (original rule id is 1667a172-ed4c-463c-9969-efd92195319a) and rule id matches the report it

 ### Test with no report ID passed